aqrasil/Fluid/README.md

-Fluid is an Electron based Music Player/Sample Library Manager Check alpha for ongoing work.
+Fluid is an Electron based Music Player/Sample Library Manager.

+Check alpha for ongoing work.